 The nurse is assessing an adolescent with von Willebrand disease.
 She complains of epistaxis and heavy menstrual blood flow.
 What is likely the cause of this disease?

-•Von Willebrand disease is the most common hereditary coagulation disorder, characterized by a deficiency of von Willebrand factor, a protein required for platelet adhesion.
+•Von Willebrand disease is the most common hereditary coagulation disorder, characterized by a deficiency of von WIllebrand factor, a protein required for platelet adhesion.

-•Hemophilia C is caused by a deficiency of factor XI.
+•Hemophilia C is deficiency of factor XI.